 Symptoms and Complications

 Before her periods stop completely, a woman might experience a variety of unpleasant symptoms, including hot flashes, irritability, night sweats, loss of bladder control, urinary infection, vaginal dryness, and pain during intercourse.
 These symptoms may also continue after menopause.
+Around this time, women may notice a variation in their cycle length as a sign of menopausal transition.

 About 75% of women have hot flashes.
 During a hot flash, the woman's head and neck will become red and warm, and she may perspire a lot.
 A hot flash lasts from 30 seconds to 5 minutes and may be followed by a chill.
 Hot flashes can start up to 2 years before menopause, are at their worst for the 2 years after menopause, and gradually decrease over 6 years.
 About 60% of women experience hot flashes for less than 7 years and up to 15% experience them for 15 years or more.